MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-extended-network.md

 3. Use the **Add** button to manually add an address.
 Addresses that you add that are on-premises will be reachable by the Azure Addresses that you add to the Azure Address list, and vice versa.

-4. Azure Extended Network scans the network to discovered IP addresses and populates the Suggestion lists based on this scan.
-To extend these addresses you must use the dropdown list and select the checkbox next to the discovered address.
+4. Azure Extended Network scans the network to discover IP addresses, and populates the Suggestion lists based on this scan.
+To extend these addresses, you must use the dropdown list and select the checkbox next to the discovered address.
 Not all addresses will be discovered.
 Optionally, use the **Add** button to manually add addresses that are not discovered automatically.
 ![Image](../media/azure-extended-network/add-ipv4-addresses-panel-filled.png)

 5. Click **Submit** when complete.
 You will see the status change to **Updating**, then **Progressing**, and finally back to **OK** when the configuration is complete.

 Your addresses are now extended.
 Use the Add IPv4 Addresses button to add additional addresses at any time.
 If an IP address is no longer in use at either end of the extended network, select the checkbox next to it and select Remove IPv4 Addresses.

 If you no longer want to use Azure Extended Network, click the **Remove Azure Extended-Network** button.
 This will uninstall the agent from the two virtual appliances and remove the extended IP addresses.
 The network will stop being extended.
-You will have to re-run the setup after removing if you want to start using the extended network again.
+You will have to re-run the setup after removing it, if you want to start using the extended network again.

 ## Troubleshooting